Yoga Teacher Training — Sistermoon Wellness

 +weekly practice and lectures

-+ printed AYITT training manual
++ printed training manual

 + community of fellow students to support and hold your growth